How to Define Your Brand Values

 With these examples you can, hopefully, see a few ways in which a brand value can be put to use.
 It’s about so much more than saying that you will offer “good customer service” but really considering how and what you’re going to do with your values, and finding the specific language that suits that best.

 Even with good customer service, which every business should have as a standard really, you can see how a company like Whole Foods takes it to the next level.
-For themselves they have defined good customer service as creating “store environments that are inviting, fun, unique, comfortable, attractive, nurturing, and educational.
+Whole Foods defines good customer service as creating “store environments that are inviting, fun, unique, comfortable, attractive, nurturing, and educational.
 [Their] stores are community meeting places where people can join their friends and make new ones.”

 So how to start defining and creating your own values?